02 November 2012

 The Border Agency has recently reported that a West End restaurant is facing a fine of up to £80,000 after 8 staff members were arrested during a UK Border Agency raid.

-Acting on intelligence, officers visited the Old Town 97 restaurant in Wardour Street, Soho, at around 7:00pm on Saturday 27 October, where they carried out checks on staff to see if they had the right to work in the UK.
+Acting on intelligence, officers visited the Old Town 97 restaurant in Wardour Street, Soho, at around 7:00 pm on Saturday 27 October.
+They then carried out checks on staff to see if they had the right to work in the UK.

 They arrested 8 employees for a variety of immigration offences.
 3 Chinese men aged between 21 and 24 and a 47-year-old Chinese woman had all overstayed their visas, while 3 Chinese men aged between 23 and 43 were found to be failed asylum seekers.
 In addition, 1 Malaysian woman, aged 28, was found to be working in breach of her visa conditions.